LOCATION FELTA CA

 USE AND VEGETATION: The soils are used for grazing.
 Native vegetation is white oak, manzanita, annual grasses and shrubs.
 Some areas have a few black oak trees.

-DISTRIBUTION AND EXTENT: Sonoma and Napa Counties, California.
-The soils ate moderately extensive.
+DISTRIBUTION AND EXTENT: Sonoma and Napa Counties, California, MLRA 15.
+The soils are moderately extensive.

 REMARKS: The activity class was added to the classification in February of 2003.
 Competing series were not checked at that time. - ET